What Is Home Health Care?

 - The individual must have been seen by a physician for the condition requiring home care no more than 90 days prior to the start of home care services or no later than 30 days after the start of home care services

-- The individual must be “homebound”, meaning that leaving the home to receive care is unsafe, requires the assistance of other people and/or requires considerable and taxing effort
+- The individual must be “homebound,” meaning that leaving the home to receive care is unsafe, requires the assistance of other people and/or requires considerable and taxing effort

-- The care needed is “skilled” and not “custodial”.
+- The care needed is “skilled” and not “custodial.”

 This type of care is not provided with the goal of helping someone heal from an illness or injury.
 It is provided to make sure daily activities are completed safely.
-While Medicare will cover custodial care given by a Home Health Aide during the time that someone is receiving skilled care, ongoing custodial care is not paid for by Medicare.
-Many individuals utilize long term care insurance policies to meet custodial care needs, or they pay privately for this type of care.
+While Medicare will cover custodial care given by a home health aide during the time that someone is receiving skilled care, ongoing custodial care is not paid for by Medicare.
+Many individuals utilize long-term care insurance policies to meet custodial care needs, or they pay privately for this type of care.